Housing law – an introduction

 Areas covered will include:

-- Homelessness, considering the requirements of Part VII of the Housing Act 1996 as amended by the Homelessness Act 2002, including all elements of the homelessness process from whether the applicant is homeless, through eligibility, priority need, intentionality and local connections, to the applicant's right of review
+- Homelessness, considering the requirements of Part VII of the Housing Act 1996 as amended by the Homelessness Act 2002, including all elements of the homelessness process from whether the applicant is homeless, through eligibility, priority need, intentionality and local connections, to the applicant’s right of review.
+The implications of welfare reforms are also included particularly with regard to intentionality as well as the new ability to discharge homelessness into the private rented sector through changes within the Localism Act

 - Rent possessions through the County Court.